twebr/nbility-model-github/GUIDELINES.md

+# NBility model design guidelines

 NBility model adheres to generic design rules.
 Every adjustment and/or expansion should conform to these rules.

+## NBility metamodel:

-•	Metamodel: NBility uses a metamodel:
+NBility uses a metamodel:

       o	The definitions of the elements and relationships in the metamodel are as follows: o	business function: collection of business behavior based on a chosen set of criteria such as required business resources